 You can register in person at your county board of elections on any business day, except Election Day.
-If you want to vote in a Primary Election or November Election, you must mail or deliver your form to your county board of elections no later than 25 days prior to the election in which you want to vote.
+If you want to vote in a Primary Election or November Election, your form must be received at your county board of elections no later than 10 days prior to the election in which you want to vote.
 Your eligibility to vote will be based on the date you file your form.
 Your county board will notify you of your eligibility, and notify you of your polling place.

-You may not register to vote if you have been convicted of a felony and: you are currently incarcerated; or you are under parole supervision.
-You may register if you have finished your sentence or are currently serving probation.
+You may not register to vote if you have been convicted of a felony and you are currently incarcerated.
+You may register after being released from prison confinement.

 For more information on registration, please see FAQ's